 This trendy neighborhood is characterized by streets uniquely laid out as “off the grid” which can oftentimes be confusing to both tourists and residents alike while 75 Bedford Street has the distinction of being “the narrowest house in the City” at 9.5 feet wide.
 Classic artist’s lofts such as the Westbeth Artists Community are housed here, along with new residential high rises at 173-176 Perry Street facing the Hudson River.
 Fashionable boutiques, quaint shops, and nightclubs are located at the Meatpacking District on the west edge of the community.

-Transportation includes trains A, C and E with subway stations at 14th Street on the Eighth Avenue Line, West 4th Street-Washington Square on the IND Sixth Avenue Line.
-Trains 1, 2 and 3 stop at 14th Street, Christopher Street-Sheridan Square, and Houston Street.
+Transportation includes trains A, C, and E with subway stations at 14th Street on the Eighth Avenue Line, West 4th Street-Washington Square on the IND Sixth Avenue Line.
+Trains 1, 2 and three stop at 14th Street, Christopher Street-Sheridan Square, and Houston Street.

 The total number of households living in West Village is an estimated 19,298 while the total number of family household is 4,335 with an average family size of 2.79.
 The median age is 38.05.
 There is an estimated population of approximately 16,613 males and 15,578 females in the community where 41% of these are college graduates.
 On average, annual household income is around $92,995.